-On April 24, 2017, the Planning & Environmental Commission (PEC) will hold its first public hearing for this project.
+On August 1, 2017, the Vail Town Council will hold its first public hearing for this project.

 Purpose of this report is to provide a comprehensive description and evaluation of renovation plans proposed for the Hill Building located at the top of Bridge Street and base of Vail Mountain in Vail Village.
 Renovation plans will maintain existing retail use on the main level and residential use on upper levels, but will thoroughly transform the building resulting in significant enhancement to the architecture and appearance of the building.

 History of Hill Building

 The Hill Building has played a long and important role in the history of Vail.
 Blanche Hill owned the property for approximately 50 years and it was the site of one of Vail Village’s earliest developments.
 The original building was a relatively small structure designed by Fitz Hugh Scott.
 The building epitomized the alpine style evident in many of Vail’s original buildings.
 Vail